espruino/BangleApps/apps/imageclock/README.md

 # TODO

-* Handle events and redraws better, actually hit minutes/seconds for redraw
+* Handle events and redraws better
 * Performance improvements
   * Mark elements with how often they need to be redrawn
-  * Use less RAM (maybe dedicated parser for JSON working on a stack/queue)
+  * Drawing to buffers and compositing later
 * Allow watchfaces to declare if the want to show widgets
 * Temporarily show widgets with slide up/down
 * Finalize the file format
-* Allow additional files for upload declared in info.json
 * Settings
 * Localization